d4nnguyen/instagram-clone/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Instagram clone application, on the request of Silicon Straits Saigon for a Ruby Test

-* Ruby version
+* Ruby version 5.1

 * System dependencies